ldbc/ldbc_graphalytics_platforms_graphblas/README.md

 Platform driver for the [LDBC Graphalytics benchmark](https://graphalytics.org) using the building blocks of the [GraphBLAS standard](http://graphblas.org/) and its [SuiteSparse:GraphBLAS reference implementation](http://faculty.cse.tamu.edu/davis/GraphBLAS.html).

-To execute Graphalytics benchmark on GraphBLAS, follow the steps in the Graphalytics tutorial on [Running Benchmark](https://github.com/ldbc/ldbc_graphalytics/wiki/Manual%3A-Running-Benchmark) with the GraphBLAS-specific instructions listed below.
+To execute the Graphalytics benchmark on GraphBLAS, follow the steps in the Graphalytics tutorial on [Running Benchmark](https://github.com/ldbc/ldbc_graphalytics/wiki/Manual%3A-Running-Benchmark) with the GraphBLAS-specific instructions listed below.

 ### Prerequisites